cosminstaicu/antheia/SECURITY.md

 - Impact of the issue, including how an attacker might exploit the issue

 (the above list is a modified version from [GitHub platform samples security policy](https://github.com/github/platform-samples/security/policy))

+Only vulnerabilities affecting supported versions (2.x.x) are eligible for security fixes.
+Reports concerning unsupported versions may be closed without action.

 ## Updates